Ruth White (composer): Biography

 “White’s involvement in electronic music was precipitated by a belief that all experiments in traditional media from impressionism to atonality, polytonality and the like, were closed paths – that ‘this’ medium, with its fundamental key relationships, had been exhausted, had reached its zenith by the end of the nineteenth century, and, since then, its basic principles were being systematically destroyed.
 She also found much early electronic music ‘chaotic and senseless’, eventually concluding that those ‘unshaped and arbitrary sounds being made were noise and just that.”

 Early on in White’s career, her love of educational recordings was evident.
 Beginning in 1955 where she worked with Marilyn Horne and Richard Robinson on the recording Lullabies From ‘Round the World.
 In 1957, White was commissioned by the Los Angeles Board of Education to record music for the Physical Education department for all of Los Angeles County Schools.
 These recordings – 5 box sets total – were called Folk Dances from ‘Round the World.
 In 1967 White was commissioned by choreographer Eugene Loring (for the University of California) to create the music for a performance titled 7 Trumps From the Tarot Card and Pinions.
 The event was a success, and revealed Ruth’s talent.
 The Los Angeles Times reviewed 7 Trumps as ” …a really exciting, organically musical, electronic score by Ruth White.
 Not only the soloists but all the participants seemed to draw heat from this score…”.
 Dance Magazine said “choreographed on contrasting planes, pinions comments on the wings of imagination and love, the shackles of philistinism, and always, Ruth White’s specially written and especially eloquent score heightens the drama of the dance while plumbing its depths …. “.
 Ruth’s musical recordings, (titled 7 Trumps From the Tarot Card and Pinions) from the show were also released on the increasingly experimental Limelight Records (1968).

 In 1969 Ruth White's involvement in the arts community grew when she was elected to the local Los Angeles The National Academy of Recording Arts & Sciences (NARAS) chapter.
 She remained active in the NARAS for years.
 In 1972 Ruth White was elected to the National NARAS board where she served as Vice President.

 In 1969 she recorded Flowers of Evil, a record based on French poet Charles Baudelaire’s volume of poetry Les Fleurs du mal, reciting Baudelaire’s words over electronic music.
-The poems are accented eerily by White’s use of “electroacoustic” music – more specifically the Moog synthesizer.
-The work is well noted for its dark and uncompromisingly obtuse sound structure.
-Once again White’s music was published on Limelight Records.
+The poems are accented eerily by White’s use of the Moog synthesizer.
+White’s music was published on Limelight Records.